Estimated reading time: 6 minutes

 DogLost also provides posters and links you can share with others on the internet and in places such as Facebook.

-Dog lost was founded in 2003.
-Since then, they have reunited over 13000 missing and stolen dogs registered on the site.
-Dog Lost is run entirely by volunteers, which includes the admin and search parties.
-Please try and make a donation, as these are essential to keep the website running.
+Dog Lost was founded in 2003.
+Since then, it has reunited over 13,000 missing and stolen dogs registered on the site.
+Dog Lost is run entirely by volunteers, including the admin and search parties.
+Please try to make a donation, as these are essential to keeping the website running.

 Admin 0844 800 32220